Impressions from Day 13 of Seahawks’ training camp: Backup RBs are put to work, a free agent WR makes a move, and more

 Dontae Johnson gets a little more work

-Tre Flowers ran with the starters at right cornerback again today throughout practice with Byron Maxwell, Neiko Thorpe and Trovon Reed all remaining out.
+Tre Flowers ran with the starters at right cornerback again today throughout practice, with Byron Maxwell, Neiko Thorpe and Trovon Reed all remaining out.

-However, former 49er Dontae Johnson — who started all 16 game for San Francisco last season — again got some decent work as he continues to work his way back from off-season foot surgery.
+However, former 49er Dontae Johnson — who started all 16 games for San Francisco last season — again got some decent work as he continues to work his way back from off-season foot surgery.

 Defensive coordinator Ken Norton said after practice Johnson got about “10-12 snaps’’ which he said was too few to really make much of an assessment on.
 But assuming Johnson gets more and more work then you’d also assume he’ll play some on Saturday and possibly become that much more of a factor in that position competition.